 A: If you have taxable earned and other non-savings, non-dividend income of between £12,500 and £17,500, the savings rate will apply to at least part of your savings income.

 Relevance to chargeable event gain on a bond

 Q: How can this help my client who has a chargeable event gain on a bond?

-A: Chargeable gains on bonds are categorised as 'savings' in the tax calculations, so if a non or starting rate taxpayer qualifies for the starting rate for savings, they could potentially make a chargeable gain on an offshore bond to the tune of £17,500 (depending on their total taxable income) without having to pay any tax on the gain at all.
-This increases by £1,000 to £18,500 once the Personal Savings Allowance is factored in.
+A: Chargeable gains on bonds are categorised as 'savings' in the tax calculations, so if a client qualifies for the starting rate for savings, they could potentially make a chargeable gain on an offshore bond to the tune of £17,500 (depending on their total taxable income) without having to pay any tax on the gain at all.
+This increases by £1,000 to £18,500 once the Personal Savings ‘Allowance’ (PSA) is factored in.

 Q: How does it work with an offshore bond?

 An individual earning £5,000 can make a chargeable gain on an offshore bond of £12,500 in 2020/21 without having to pay tax: